Adventures and Stories

 of A Magical Storyteller

 the impact we have to inspire, and empower, whether we know or not,

-After a program for Frances Carmack the Media Specialist at Bowling Green Primary in Bowling Green, VA she said "It was amazing and so special that you picked the last little boy to help you!"
+After a program in Virginia, the Media Specialist said "It was amazing and so special that you picked the last little boy to help you!"
 Why I asked?
 She told me he was going through some rough times, and that his mother had terminal cancer and his father was overseas (presumably in the military, I didn't ask just listened) "I took a picture to send his mom, this did him a lot of good" she told me. ( He was terrific on stage by the way)

 I wouldn't have known if she hadn't mentioned it to me.
 More amazing, incidents like this have happened repeatedly over the years.
 Its taught me to never underestimate a simple, yet powerful moment and the possible impact it can have on a life.